 Observations.
-It can be argued that by its very nature intelligibility is a quality that cannot easily lend itself to quantitative measurement.
-Probably it is possible to achieve certain pragmatic communicative goals even with a low degree of understanding.
+It can be argued that by its very nature intelligibility is a quality that does not easily lend itself to quantitative measurement.
+It is probably possible to achieve certain pragmatic communicative goals even with a low degree of understanding.
 Comprehension depends on interactive cooperation, something that does not emerge in artificial test situations.
 Comprehension may be better in its natural context than in an artificial one because a specific setting reduces the number of possible interpretations.
-Börestam Uhlmann (1994) taped some thirty inter-Scandinavian arranged conversations between Danes, Norwegians and Swedes aged 18-25 who were unaccustomed to the others' languages.
-She was first of all interested in which kind of strategies the participants used to improve mutual intelligibility, such as rephrasing, elaborate explanation, use of English, repairing and interruptions, either to clarify something or to make certain that the message had been correctly understood.
-Her analysis of the result is mainly qualitative, but she also showed that it is possible to quantify the results by for example counting the number of reparations and misunderstandings.
-Zeevaert (2004), observed real Nordic meetings and made a quantitative analysis of turn taking as well as length and frequency of pauses.
+Börestam Uhlmann (1994) taped some thirty inter-Scandinavian arranged conversations between Danes, Norwegians, and Swedes aged 18 to 25 who were unaccustomed to the others' languages.
+She was first of all interested in which kind of strategies the participants used to improve mutual intelligibility, such as rephrasing, elaborate explanation, use of English, repairing and interruptions, to either clarify something or make certain that the message had been correctly understood.
+Her analysis of the result is mainly qualitative, but she also showed that it is possible to quantify the results by, for example, counting the number of reparations and misunderstandings.
+Zeevaert (2004) observed real Nordic meetings and quantitatively analyzed turn taking and length and frequency of pauses.

-A disadvantage of this approach is that speakers and subjects are well able to conceal misunderstandings and to adapt their language to the conversational partner so that it may be difficult to express exactly how well the speakers understand each other.
-It also asks for a large effort from the researcher because he has to make a detailed analysis of the conversation.
+A disadvantage of this approach is that speakers and subjects are well able to conceal misunderstandings and to adapt their language to the conversational partner, so that it may be difficult to express exactly how well the speakers understand each other.
+It also demands a large effort from the researcher because he has to make a detailed analysis of the conversation.

 Performance task.
 A way of simulating a natural communicative situation is a performance task.
-For example, Van Heuven & De Vries (1981) tested the intelligibility of various versions of foreign-accented speech by means of a performance task.
-Dutch subjects listened to recordings of Dutch accented utterances produced by a Turkish speaker who was asked to describe a number of simple actions (e.g. someone puts a spoon in a glass).
+For example, Van Heuven and De Vries (1981) tested the intelligibility of various versions of foreign-accented speech by means of a performance task.
+Dutch subjects listened to recordings of Dutch accented utterances produced by a Turkish speaker who was asked to describe a number of simple actions (e.g., someone puts a spoon in a glass).
 The subjects were asked to perform the actions described by the speaker as quickly as possible.
 The mean reaction time of the correctly performed actions was the measure of intelligibility.
-The aim of the investigation was to investigate the role of phonic and non-phonic factors in the intelligibility of foreign accented speech through an experimental approach.
-The results showed that phonic factors are more important than non-phonic factors.
-This is the same result that was later found for Danish listeners' comprehension of Norwegian syntactic and phonological features (Hilton, Gooskens & Schuppert submitted).
+The aim of the investigation was to investigate the role of phonic and nonphonic factors in the intelligibility of foreign-accented speech using an experimental approach.
+The results showed that phonic factors are more important than nonphonic factors.

-The advantage of this method is that it measures a intelligibility in a communicative situation.
-However, the fact that the subjects have to perform the actions described limits the variation in syntactic constructions and words that can be included.
+The advantage of this method is that it measures intelligibility in a communicative situation.
+However, the fact that the subjects have to perform the described actions limits the variation in syntactic constructions and words that can be included.